-Every articulation was sampled with three microphone positions; as such the interface provides a mixer to allow you to mix these microphone sources.
-A fourth FULL channel is also provided; this is a pre-mixed combination of the other three channels.
+Every instrument and articulation was sampled with three microphone positions; as such the interface provides a mixer to allow you to mix these microphone sources.

 ► If the Mixer is not already visible, you can access it by clicking on the MIX button to the right of the interface.